Shaneprrlt/active_prompt/README.md

 # ActivePrompt

 ActivePrompt is a gem that helps you structure and manage LLM prompts in your rails apps.
+View the gem on [RubyGems](https://rubygems.org/gems/active_prompt_rails).

 ## Installation